denten-books/plain-text/0-intro.md

 Originally used for typesetting, that layer affects more than innocuous document attributes like "font size" or "line spacing."
 Increasingly, devices that mediate literary activity also embody governing structures.
 For example, the Digital Millennium Copyright act, passed in the United States in 1996, goes beyond written injunction to require in some cases the management of digital rights (DRM) at the level of hardware.
 An electronic book governed by DRM may subsequently prevent the reader from copying or sharing stored content, even for the purposes of academic study.[^ln-dmca] In some situations, it may report the reader's activity to the authorities.
 Attempts to silence print through book burning or censorship are viscerally apparent.
 Unlike these, the dominion of computation proceeds by clandestine means.
-Simulated text preserves the outward appearance of print, while concealing the material specifics of digital production and distribution.
+Textual composites preserve the outward appearance of print, while concealing the material specifics of their production and distribution.
 The challenge of *Plain Text* will be in the description of such emerging but often occluded technological possibilities.

 ## Theory
 ### Displacement

-*Plain Text* stems from a productive tension between estrangement and habituation.
-In the background of a historical and materialist critique of computational media there lies also an existential argument about inhabiting media.
-I mean inhabiting in the way one lives with and within one's own bookshelves, closets, hard drives, and archives.
-The dialectics of media displacement constitute a method of making sense out of the often contradictory logics of the virtual object.
-We are confronted by spaces that are not spaces, or rather ersatz expanses that dissimulate: glass that looks like paper, liquid crystal that flows to imitate ink.
-By such means, the electronic book delineates a qualitatively new grounds for textual inscription.
-Because *Plain Text* deals with the structure of intimate space, it is a project theoretically contiguous with the philosophical poetics of Gaston Bachelard and Henri Lefebvre, extended into the realm of everyday computation [@lefebvre_production_1991; @bachelard_poetics_1994].

-Writing surfaces multiply and establish themselves firmly among the furnishings of home, body, and mind.
-Think here of commercial products that occupy a central place in the living room: devices that listen, talk, and answer questions, smart personal assistants, pacemakers and brain implants, portable gadgets close to head and heart.
-One can call them computers, but what is a computer but a machine for the reading and writing---input and output---of information?
-The smart toaster and the electronic pacemaker alike are distinct from their dumb mechanical counterparts in that they give grounds to inscription.
-A contest for that space---the right to access and ownership---is therefore crucial to the future of a literate humanities.
-I do not mean to suggest that everyone needs to learn how to code, although that would not be a bad thing.
-I mean to view computational culture apart from its instrumental uses, in the context of literary and civic thought.
-I am concerned here with the preservation of the basic possibility to form discourse---to read and write---along surfaces that are not available for immediate scrutiny.
+*Plain Text* stems from a productive tension between settlement and displacement.

+I mean settlement in the way one lives among and within one's own notebooks, bookshelves, and archives.
+Smart toasters and electronic heart valves are distinct from their dumb mechanical counterparts in that they similarly give grounds to inscription.
+Computers are ultimately machines that need to perform reading and writing operations at scale.
+To support that activity, they necessarily found vast, in terms of information capacity, expanses.
+Commercial, private, and public interests rush in to colonize newly opened territories.
+Boundaries are drawn.
+Areas of exclusion are created, even in our most intimate spaces: bedsides, living rooms, kitchens, the heart and the
+mind: a diabetic is not able to modify her insulin pump software; the smart television contains proprietary firmware, controlled remotely and without explicit consent.
+The struggle is not one for virtual, but actual space.

+These territories are however remote, in that they unfold at quantum scale.
+Individual not privy to the mechanics of micromolecular writing are in peril of unprecedented dispossession.
+I am concerned here with our basic ability to shape discourse---to read and write---along surfaces that are not available for immediate scrutiny.
 Poetics---the affordance of literary space---physically limits the possibility of interpretation.
-A sign invisible or rendered white on a white background is ultimately illegible.
-It never makes it into the hermeneutic circuit.
+An illegible sign is one that never enters the hermeneutic circuit.

 In making the case for a computational poetics, I am helped by recent scholarship in the historically- and philosophically-inflected studies of